amirali2230/amirali223.github.io/index.md

 ---
 ## Teaching
 ### Online content: <br>
 Amirali has developed three online courses on intermediate and advance level structural engineering topics.
-These online courses are comprised of 10 video each and convey the most important aspects of each topic.
+These online courses are comprised of 10 videos each and convey the most important aspects of each topic.
 <br>
 ![Youtube Videos](teaching.jpg "Title")
 <br><br>